 The Museum will be decorated with unique holiday décor, trees decorated with glittering ornaments, and beautiful holiday displays.
 Live piano Christmas music accompanied by carolers will add to the true spirit of Christmas.

-Workshop on Preserving and Celebrating Cultural Heritages and Identities in the 21st Century: Challenges and Opportunities
+The 2020 Workshop will focus on "Preserving and Celebrating German Cultural Heritages in the Midwest".

 St. Lucas residents were pleasantly surprised on Wednesday, June 20th with the large stream of cars poured into this small town for the workshop.
 Over 175 persons from far and wide came to participate in this all-day workshop.
 Even in late afternoon 55 history minded persons partook in the field trip to 4 historic Winnebago (now the Ho-Chunk Nation) Subagency sites near the Turkey River just Northeast of St. Lucas.